gear-foundation/gear-wiki/docs/getting-started-in-5-minutes.md

     profile = "default"
     ```

-    Now you can build your smart-contract with a single command:
+    Now you can build your program with a single command:

     ```bash
     cargo build --release